 This trend is taking off for several reasons, but the major one is commissions.
 Speaking about food delivery aggregators, hyperlocal food delivery helps restaurants to address the issue of high commissions.
 With such service providers, restaurants can benefit from smaller commissions, which leads to higher profits.

-Food delivery app business models
+Food delivery app development: business models

 There are several types of online food delivery apps depending on the business model.